nextjournal/clerk-demo/workshop/setup.md

 you're unsure or need help here, please reach out to us in `#workshop-clerk-moldable-development` on the StrangeLoop slack!

-Before we workshop we ask you to please:
+Before the workshop we ask you to please:

-1. Please join `#workshop-clerk-moldable-development` on the StrangeLoop slack
+1. Join `#workshop-clerk-moldable-development` on the StrangeLoop slack
 2. Git clone https://github.com/nextjournal/clerk-demo
 3. Make sure you can run it and evaluate forms in `user.clj`